Resources for Cambodians with Final Removal Orders

-Since 2017, the Asian Law Caucus, Sidley Austin LLP, and two community members, Mr. Nak Kim “Rickie” Chhoeun and Mr. Mony Neth, have been litigating a class action lawsuit called Chhoeun v.
-Giles (previously known as Chhoeun v.
-Marin).
-The class action lawsuit was brought on behalf of all Cambodian nationals who were ordered deported years or decades ago based on criminal convictions, but were released on orders of supervision because Cambodia would not accept their return.
+Since 2017, the Asian Law Caucus, Sidley Austin LLP, and two community members, Mr. Nak Kim “Rickie” Chhoeun and Mr. Mony Neth, filed a class action lawsuit called Chhoeun v.
+Quinones (previously known as Chhoeun v.
+Marin and later Chhoeun v.
+Giles).
+The case was brought on behalf of all Cambodian nationals who were ordered deported years or decades ago based on criminal convictions, but were released on orders of supervision because Cambodia would not accept their return.
 Following large-scale raids in Southeast Asian American communities by Immigration and Customs Enforcement (ICE) in October 2017, some of these Cambodian nationals were detained and hundreds of others were at risk of re-detention without warning.

 The 2017 raids were initiated by the Trump administration who had pressured Cambodia to start accepting people deported from the U.S. After years or decades of living peacefully in the U.S., working, and raising families, hundreds of people were faced with imminent deportation to Cambodia, including those whose original convictions had been overturned or ruled unconstitutional.

 Community groups across the country jumped into action.
-At the Asian Law Caucus, we filed a class action lawsuit to protect community members’ rights.
+At the Asian Law Caucus, we filed the Chhouen lawsuit to protect community members’ rights.
 We argued that ICE violated the constitutional rights of Cambodian nationals with deportation orders by re-detaining them without warning.
 The goal of the lawsuit was to require ICE to give notice to Cambodian nationals before re-detaining them, so that these individuals have an opportunity to explore legal challenges to deportation.
 The lawsuit did not ask for money.

 Summary of legal developments